dlstreamer/dlstreamer/docs/source/_doxygen/index.md

     gvawatermark ! videoconvert ! fpsdisplaysink video-sink=xvimagesink sync=false
 ```

-Note: following explanation is based on C++ Intel® DL Streamer API, but Python Intel® DL Streamer API can be used in the same way
+Note: following explanation is based on C++ Deep Learning Streamer API, but Python Deep Learning Streamer API can be used in the same way

 Here, **gvadetect** runs face detection on each frame (`GVA::VideoFrame`) of provided video file.
 Let's say it detected 3 faces on particular frame.
 It means that 3 instances of `GVA::RegionOfInterest` will be added to this frame.
 Also, each `GVA::RegionOfInterest` will get its own detection `GVA::Tensor` attached.
 Such `GVA::Tensor` contains additional detection information.